 How to apply Flow theory in education

 In short, Flow theory offers an opportunity to deepen students' engagement and maximize their learning potential.
 It's all about striking that delicate balance between challenge and competence, and creating an environment conducive to total immersion in a task.
-As education continues to evolve, approaches like this will be essential in preparing students for an ever-changing world.
+As education continues to evolve, approaches like this one will be essential in preparing students for an ever-changing world.